 Owners often don't realize that their pets are having dental issues until they have brown or green teeth, smelly breath, or difficulty chewing food.
 Good oral hygiene is the best prevention.
 At-home prevention is highly recommended by our doctors and staff.
 Once periodontal disease has set in prevention will only help with any further build up.
 In order to start on a fresh clean slate a dental cleaning is recommended.

 - Schedule a dental oral exam for your dog or cat every year

 - Schedule regular dental cleanings as recommended by your veterinarian

 - Brush your pets teeth daily, or give your pet a dental hygiene chew every other day

 - Serve dog or cat food and treats that control tarter and plaque and promote good dental health

 What Happens During a Pet Dental Cleaning

 - If any teeth are pulled, local anesthetics are injected into the gums to help with pain during and after the procedure.
-If warranted, absorbable sutures are placed where needed and typically, they dissolve within 3 weeks.
+Absorbable sutures are placed where needed and typically, they dissolve within 3 weeks.

 - The end of the procedure consists of polishing the teeth to even out the teeth after they’ve been cleaned of tartar.
-At this time any antibiotic or pain injections are given, and a laser treatment is performed to the whole mouth before the pet starts to wake up.
-The pet is then turned off the anesthesia and placed on oxygen and then slowly weaned back onto room air.
+At this time, any pain injections are given, and a laser treatment is performed to the whole mouth before the pet starts to wake up.
+The pet is then turned off of the anesthesia and placed on oxygen and then slowly weaned back onto room air.

-- Once the pet is recovered they are then returned to their comfy warm kennel where they sleep off the anesthetics until it’s their time to go home.
+- Once the pet is awake, they are then returned to their comfy warm kennel where they sleep off the anesthetics until it’s their time to go home.